-Our estimates could also be positively affected by government efforts to assist current borrowers in refinancing to new loans, assisting delinquent borrowers and lenders in reducing their mortgage payments, and forestalling foreclosures.
-In addition private company efforts may have a positive impact on our loss development.
-However, all of these efforts are in their early stages and therefore we are unsure of their magnitude or the benefit to us or our industry, and as a result are not factored into our current reserving.
+All of the programs, including HAMP, designed to assist current borrowers in refinancing to new loans, assist delinquent borrowers and lenders in reducing their mortgage payments, and forestall foreclosures are in their early stages and therefore we are unsure of their magnitude or the benefit to us or our industry, and as a result are not factored into our current reserving.
 For additional information about the potential impact that any plans and programs enacted by legislation may have on us, see the risk factor titled "Loan modification and other similar programs may not provide material benefits to us."